RikMaxSpeed/SampleGen/README.md

 The synthesizer itself would be written as an audio plug-in, typically written in C++ using libraries such as JUCE and released as AU and VST.

-Machine Learning hopefully provides an opportunity to create interesting new wave forms, see the google NSynth released in 2016 which leverages the WaveNet research.
+Machine Learning hopefully provides an opportunity to create interesting new wave forms.
+The google NSynth released in 2016 aimed to do something similar, this leverages the WaveNet research.

 My proposal here is to create a deep-learning model that can regenerate audio samples of musical instruments reasonably faithfully.
 The model should then be able to generate new samples, either by interpolation between samples, or randomly.
-The "reasonably faithfully" is important, the goal is not to replicate sample libraries, but rather to generate new and interesting sounds.
+The "reasonably faithfully" is important, the goal is not to replicate existing sample libraries, but rather to generate new and interesting sounds.

 ## Data

 The model is trained on a dataset of public domain samples acquired from websites such as https://freewavesamples.com.

-Currently approx 950 samples have been gathered, when restricted purely to middle-C. Interpolation at other frequencies is currently out of scope.
+Currently, over 1000 samples have been gathered, when restricted purely to middle-C, or the octave below or above.
+Other notes are currently excluded in order to ensure that the samples all contain similar harmonics.

 The samples cover many musical instruments, both acoustic, and electronic, including a large number of synthesized sounds.